DivPatel/TicTacToe1/README.md

 ## Installation

 The main folder of tictactoe contains visual studio codes.
-Open the 'TicTacToe1.sln' in Visual Studio.
+Open the `TicTacToe1.sln` in Visual Studio.

 ## Usage

-Run the project in visual studio.Edit Code to build your version.
+Run the project in visual studio.
+Edit Code to build your version.

 ##Screenshot